reidperyam/Configr-and-AutoFac-Playpen/README.md

 ## Configr-and-AutoFac-Playpen

-A .sln containing multiple, modular OWIN applications using ConfigR to dynamically configure applications and IoC containers.
+A .sln containing multiple, modular OWIN applications using ConfigR for dynamic configuration and IoC registration.

 ### Overview of Projects
 #### API